JelleKUL/XRDataCollection/README.md

 ## 3D Data Collection

 3D data collection uses the meshing capabilities of the device.
 This is currently only supported on the Hololens and Magicleap devices.
+Meshes are not linked to a `SimpleTransform` because they are already geo-localised.

 ### Scripts